manuelcasanova/socialTemplate/README.md

 If the user doesn't receive the email, accidentally deletes it, or the activation window expires, they can request a new verification email from the sign-in page.

+Additionally, users can sign up using their Google account, providing a convenient and secure alternative registration method.

 *** Password Recovery ***

 If the user forgets their password, they can easily recover it by requesting a password reset email.